-When I visited Mallorca last summer I pretty much ate my weight in flakey ensaimadas.
-Today David shares an easy Mallorcan ensaimada recipe so that you can enjoy this Spanish treat at home!
+When I visited Mallorca, I pretty much ate my weight in these flaky ensaimadas.
+With this easy recipe, you can recreate this Spanish treat at home!

 Ingredients